savonet/liquidsoap/doc/content/script_loading.md

 your configuration (it is typically `/usr/local/lib` or `/usr/lib`) and `VERSION` is the version of liquidsoap (*e.g.* `0.3.8` or `svn`).

-Currently, liquidsoap loads `pervasives.liq` from the library directory, and this file includes some others.
+Currently, liquidsoap loads `stdlib.liq` from the library directory, and this file includes some others.
 You can add your personal standard library in that directory if you find it useful.